How to Pick the Right Employee Rewards Program for your Organization?

 To tackle this, you must set quantifiable outcomes and expectations.
-And more importantly you should be able to capture the outcomes of the program with sound analytics.
+And more importantly, you should be able to capture the results of the program with sound analytics.
 Have a close look at the analytics dashboard that will come with the program.
 All the data you need should be displayed in a systematic and hassle-free manner and in real-time.

-To ensure transparency of your rewards program take a detailed review of the product before making the choice.
+To ensure transparency of your rewards program, take a detailed review of the product before making a choice.